Categories

 On Passing The Test

+You will be qualified to drive any rigid or articulated vehicle up to 44 tonnes.
 To keep your licence up to date, you must undertake 35 hours of Periodic CPC training every 5 years.
+You can book CPC training here.